sackn/diffeq/README.md

 **Caclulus 2**

 I already finished Caclulus 2 by the time I wrote this textbook, so I didn't spend much time writing that section of the textbook.
-If your interested in finding the entire standard Caclulus 2 circulum refer to another online textbook (which I did not contribute to) by a teacher at Lamar University [Paul's Online Notes](https://tutorial.math.lamar.edu/classes/calcII/calcII.aspx).
+If your interested in finding the entire standard Caclulus 2 circulum refer to another online textbook (which I did not contribute to) by a teacher at Lamar University [Paul's Online Notes Calculus 2](https://tutorial.math.lamar.edu/classes/calcII/calcII.aspx).
 The notable missing portions are:
   - Integration Methods (integration by parts, trignometric substituion, and partial fraction)
   - Improper Integrals
   - Application of Single varible Integral